-The panel welcomes the programme objectives to bring students to advanced levels of knowledge and skills in the applied mathematics discipline, to introduce them to research in applied mathematics and to educate them thoroughly in one of the fields within the discipline.
+The panel welcomes the programme objectives to bring students to advanced levels of knowledge and skills in the mathematics discipline, to introduce them to research in mathematics and to educate them thoroughly in one of the fields within the discipline.
 The panel appreciates students being trained in research skills and in general academic skills.

-The panel understands and supports the considerations to offer both Mathematics and Applied Mathematics.
+The panel understands and supports the considerations to offer both Mathematics and Applied Mathematics programmes.
 The panel, however, advises to make the distinctions between these programmes more clear, especially to inform prospective students.

 The panel considers the Domain-Specific Framework of Reference to be an appropriate description of the mathematics discipline and of the standards and requirements graduates of both bachelor and master programmes have to meet.
 The panel welcomes the efforts of the joint Mathematics programmes in the Netherlands to have drafted this Framework.
+The panel finds it, however, important to specify the societal specialisations more clearly in the Framework.
 The objectives and intended learning outcomes of this programme meet the Framework and, therefore, correspond to international standards set for the discipline.

-The panel supports the programme intentions to prepare students both for careers in the professional field or in academia.
-The panel welcomes students being offered two research tracks to choose from.
+The panel supports the programme intentions to prepare students both for careers in the professional field or for careers in academia.
+The panel welcomes students being offered two research tracks to choose from and one track, meant for policy or management positions in mathematics.
+The programme could consider the option of shifting the emphasis from the Statistics and Big Data track to a Probability and Statistics track, bringing this track closer to the expertise of the staff in these areas.